numediart/TIPAA-SSL/README.md

 <!-- Basically follow the same installation commands described in the Dockerfile, but directly on your linux machine -->

-First install all necessary apt packages listed in ./Dockerfile
+First install all necessary apt packages listed in [./Dockerfile](/Dockerfile#L6)

+(Last time I tried, on a WSL Ubuntu, I just needed to apt install g++ festival espeak-ng)

 To setup the micromamba environment, you first have to install it.
 Install micromamba: